TonyHerbert22ATX/War-Card-game/README.md

 ## Optimizations

-I'm planning to add a conditional to the code that prevents the user from entering a second ```.``` to the input if a number in the operation is already a decimal.
-1. second round of war.
-(Back to back war match)
-2. less than 5 cards end game scenarios
+I'm planning to add js code to do a second round of war.
+(Back to back war match).
+Also need the end game solved for war with less than 5 cards
 This is my work in progress War Game.